GMAT Registration: When Should you Schedule your GMAT?

 GMAT Cancellation: You lose the entire $250 GMAT registration fee

 So basically, any changes with less than 7 days notice cost your GMAT registration fee.
-That’s a rough policy by GMAC but you have been warned.
+It’s a rough policy by GMAC.

 GMAT Registration Contact